SmithWillSuffice/ohanga-pai/content/questions/1_basic_ohangapai.md

 MMT is based on one axiom, one legal reality, and one identity:

 1. All economies face real resource constraints.
 2. Currency issuers (usually these are governments or their licenced agents) face no purely financial constraints.
+To learn why this is a legal reality see [What is Money.](../2_what_is_money/)
 3. Sectoral balances sum to zero.

 A few supporting definitions and operational realities